adrianhall/adrianhall.github.io/_posts/2018/2018-12-18-handling-file-uploads-with-aws-appsync.md

 * `GetProfilePictureForId` would follow on from that and construct the pre-signed URLs, adding the `profilePicture` object to the previous results.

 In a `me` query, the mapping template would populate the id with the `$context.identity.username` and within the `getUser(id)` or the `Review.user` query, it would populate the `id` field with the argument (or `owner` source field).
 This way, I can use the same functions (and the same Lambda source code) for both the `me` query and the `getUser` query.

-You can find this solution as an example in [my GitHub repository](https://github.com/adrianhall/restaurant-reviews).

 {% include links.md %}